CLIENT PAUSE is a connections control command able to suspend all the Redis clients for the specified amount of time (in milliseconds).

 The command performs the following actions:

-- It stops processing all the pending commands from normal and pub/sub clients.
+- It stops processing all the pending commands from normal and pub/sub clients for the given mode.
 However interactions with replicas will continue normally.
+Note that clients are formally paused when they try to execute a command, so no work is taken on the server side for inactive clients.

 - However it returns OK to the caller ASAP, so the CLIENT PAUSE command execution is not paused by itself.